HOW THE GRID WORKS

 C.) If you are a Tampa Bay based musician and have been contacted by a member of our production team (after we've searched tirelessly through Facebook, Bandmix, Craigslist, and recruiting musicians at nightclubs, restaurants, and even a Sam's Club, to find musicians like YOU for POTR)....... then this means we have already seen your videos, or have heard you perform, and you are good-to-go.

-D.) This is a private event by invitation or referrals only.
-However, if you somehow found us, or heard about us from a friend or otherwise, please send us a message through this website's Info Page and we'll get you going.
+D.) This is a private event by invitation and personal referrals only.
+However, if you somehow found us, or heard about us from a friend or otherwise, we want to hear from you.
+Please send us a message through this website's Info Page (or email us at: email@example.com) and we'll get you going.

 3.)
 DO I HAVE WHAT IT TAKES?